-Once the texture paste is dry take Tumbled Glass distress ink and Cracked Pistachio and Broken China distress oxide inks, spread some of each onto your craft mat and spritz with water.
-Dip and ordinary paint brush into the Tumbled Glass and paint the sky area, this should be quite dilute to give a pale wash of blue over the texture paste.
+Once the texture paste is dry, take Tumbled Glass distress ink, Cracked Pistachio and Broken China distress oxide inks, spread some of each onto your craft mat and spritz with water.
+Dip an ordinary paint brush into the Tumbled Glass and paint the sky area, this should be quite dilute to give a pale wash of blue over the texture paste.
 Paint the sea with the Cracked Pistachio and Broken China, using them alternately and allowing them to blend in places.
 Leave some of the rough edges of the sea unpainted to look like foam on top of the waves.
 Again set this aside to dry.

-Using two circle dies together (7.7 and 8.9cm) cut a frame from brown card, take a length of natural paper cord and split it into the two strands, pull one of the strands between your fingers to flatten and straighten it then wrap it around the circle frame in three evenly spaced areas, securing it at the back with double sided tape.
+Use two circle dies together to cut a frame from brown card.
+Take a length of natural paper cord and split it into two strands, pull one of the strands between your fingers to flatten and straighten it.
+Wrap the cord around the circle frame in three evenly spaced areas, securing it at the back with double sided tape.
 Keep a little bit of the paper cord to tie to the greeting.

 Die cut two seabirds from white card, use marker pens or pencils to colour the wings grey and the beaks and feet yellow and glue to the sky area of the background.

 Glue the background to the top centre of the card and pour some glass micro beads onto it.
 Glue around the rim of the shaker dome and position over the background.
 Use something like a book on top of the shaker dome to weigh it down and leave until the glue is dry.
 Use 3mm foam pads to adhere the porthole over the shaker dome.